-There is a biking trail in Marquette County that will take you on a continuous, 47-mile journey through time and back: The Iron Ore Heritage Trail.
+There is a hiking and biking trail in Marquette County that will take you on a continuous, 47-mile journey through time and back: The Iron Ore Heritage Trail.

 Spend the day outside exploring the area’s diverse town centers, while uncovering pieces of each one’s past.

 The Iron Ore Heritage Trail was developed with the intention of linking communities and visitors to the region’s history.
 Making its way through three downtown areas, the trail is a multi-use corridor that cuts through the heart of the Marquette Iron Range.
 Interpretive signs and art pieces are used to share echoes from over 160 years of iron ore mining in Marquette County.

 There are eight trailheads dotted along the pathway.
 Each has a kiosk with maps, trail guides, and unique stories about the region’s past.

 While the trail connects multiple historical museums and is littered with interpretative information, this ride isn’t just for history buffs.